-People across the country are currently facing high levels of stress, fear, and confusion due to protests, police brutality, and racial discrimination.
+People across the country are currently facing high levels of stress, fear, and confusion due to protests, incidents of police brutality, and racial discrimination (ex. lack of school choice).
 Regardless of how much we are individually able to contribute to the cause at hand, all of us can educate ourselves and our children about how to appropriately talk and navigate the national discussion about race.

 The COVID-19 Pandemic

 McLean Hospital has released a series of webinars about managing your mental health during times of crises.
 Specifically, these webinars cover COVID-19 and teach valuable skills for those of us lacking clarity, peace, or purpose during the pandemic.

 Due to increasing levels of uncertainty and decreased ability to venture outdoors, Telehealth has become popular both for individuals who have never been to therapy as well as those who are struggling to maintain their typical therapy schedule during the pandemic.
 The Child Mind Institute writes about the benefits of Telehealth, especially for children.

 Samaritans, and organization out of Boston, runs an anonymous text line.
 It’s aim is for teens to text 877-870-HOPE (877-870-4673) when they are feeling worried, anxious, stressed, or depressed.
 The hotline can receive calls as well as text messages.

 Boston Children’s Hospital has compiled a list of 10 ways to build healthy coping skills.
 The piece is written or parents looking for ways to help their teen or young child, but the tips are useful to people of all ages.

 Depression Experience Journal